vanderkilu/snippets/README.md

     }
 }
 ```
 The most important part of the sample code is the part labelled in the comment from `1 -5`.
 What we are doing is selecting the chosen option by comparing `selectIndex` to `i`, our current iteration index.
-If they are the same the we concatenate our selector, indicated by `*` with the selected option else we just get the option at the current iteration.
+If they are the same then we concatenate our selector, indicated by `*` with the selected option else we just get the option at the current iteration.
 We then place each option(selected or unselected) option on a different line except the last one.
 We finally write to the console.

 Additional code samples like
 ```js